upper/upper.io/upper-docs/upper.io/v2/content/getting-started/index.md

 The `upper.io/db.v2` package for [Go][1] provides a *common interface* to work with different data sources using *adapters* that wrap mature database drivers.

-The main purpose of `db` is to abstract common database operations and encourage users perform advanced operations directly using the underlying driver.
+The main purpose of `db` is to abstract common database tasks (CRUD) and provide tools for users to perform advanced commands when required.

 `db` supports the [MySQL][3], [PostgreSQL][4], [SQLite][5] and [QL][6]
 databases and provides partial support (CRUD, no transactions) for